nerdcringe/chord_physics/README.md

 # Chord Physics with Pygame
 A little Pygame application that makes it easy to play chords and experiment with music theory.
-It generates Pygame Sndarray objects with Numpy. and plays the sounds through the Pygame Mixer.
+It generates Pygame Sndarray objects with Numpy and plays the sounds through the Pygame Mixer.
 I made a UI to control the key, octave, chord, and more settings.

 ![image](https://github.com/nerdcringe/chord_physics/assets/54510965/e5eddb9b-c98c-4c81-a37e-45d97b5cb99e)